Colby O'Donis: 2008–2009: Breakthrough with "Just Dance" and debut album

-O'Donis's first single, "What You Got", featuring Akon, was released on February 26, 2008, and his second single, titled "Don't Turn Back", was released on June 24, 2008.
-Both singles were released for digital download via iTunes and are featured on his debut album, Colby O. O'Donis was also featured on Lady Gaga's debut single, "Just Dance", earning him a nomination for Best Dance Recording at the 50th Annual Grammy Awards.
-To date, this has been his most successful single.
+O'Donis's first single, "What You Got" (featuring Akon), was released on February 26, 2008, and his second single, titled "Don't Turn Back", was released on June 24, 2008.
+Both singles were released for digital download via iTunes and are featured on his debut album, Colby O. O'Donis was featured on Lady Gaga's debut single, "Just Dance", earning him a nomination for Best Dance Recording at the 50th Annual Grammy Awards.
+To date, it has been his most successful single.

 In 2009, O'Donis and Gaga won Best Dance Recording at the Teen Choice Awards for "Just Dance".
 He also performed a duet with Brooke Hogan entitled "Hey Yo!" later that year, in addition to his single "I Wanna Touch You" being released to radio.
 The music video for the latter premiered on July 27, 2009.
 Also in that year, he was featured in the Akon song "Beautiful".

 2010–present: Later career and Start Over

 In 2010, O'Donis was featured in a song called "What You Waiting For" by Malaysian artist Mizz Nina, which has received extensive airplay in Malaysia and other Southeast Asian countries.
-He also released another single, "Texting Flirtation".

-The following year, O'Donis signed with Z-Entertainment Records and released the digital single "Like Me".
+He released a single, "Texting Flirtation."
+In 2011, O'Donis signed with Z-Entertainment Records and released the digital single "Like Me".
 The music video premiered on February 9, 2012, on YouTube.

-In 2013, after what he described as "a 4-year hiatus", O'Donis began working on his second studio album, titled Start Over.
+In 2013, after what he described as "a four-year hiatus", O'Donis began working on his second studio album, titled Start Over.
 He released singles "Lean", "Turn This Night Around", "Come Back", "State of Mind", and "Kiss Those Lips" to promote the album.
 Although planned for a release date in early 2014, the album was never released.

-In March 2020, he took to Instagram to announce that he would be working on new music amidst the COVID-19 pandemic.
+In March 2020, he announced on Instagram that he would be working on new music amidst the COVID-19 pandemic.
 His single "Hold On" was released on March 14.

 Artistry

-O'Donis grew up listening to the Temptations, Luther Vandross, Michael Jackson, Justin Timberlake, Usher, and Mario.
+O'Donis grew up listening to artists including the Temptations, Luther Vandross, Michael Jackson, and Usher.

 Personal life

-O'Donis married Erin Yvonne, a dancer, actress and life coach on November 21, 2016.
-In October 2019, the couple welcomed their daughter Alina Cruz.
+O'Donis and Erin Yvonne, a dancer, actress, and life coach married on November 21, 2016.
+In October 2019, their daughter Alina Cruz was born.